ingo/ingo.github.io/_recipes/oven_roasted_eggplant.md

 ---
 author: Scott Phillips
 category: Sides
-description: This simple eggplant preparation is one of the best—as easy and delicious as grilling.
-Roast small Italian eggplant as a versatile side dish and drizzle with lemon or your favorite vinaigrette.
+description: "This simple eggplant preparation is one of the best\u2014as easy and\
+  \ delicious as grilling.
+Roast small Italian eggplant as a versatile side dish and\
+  \ drizzle with lemon or your favorite vinaigrette."
 image: oven_roasted_eggplant.jpg
 size: 2 servings
 source: https://www.finecooking.com/recipes/eggplant_caviar.aspx